The Cloud’s TSMC Moment: Why Neoclouds Won't Own Hardware

 In 1987, the founding of Taiwan Semiconductor Manufacturing Company (TSMC) began a fundamental shift in the semiconductor industry by pioneering a “pure-play” foundry model.
 Prior to this, industry heavyweights like Intel, Texas Instruments, and NEC Semiconductor were vertically integrated device manufacturers (IDMs), handling both integrated circuit (IC) design and manufacturing.
 TSMC changed that by specializing exclusively in manufacturing, enabling a new generation of fabless startups like NVIDIA to outsource this capability and specialize solely in IC design.

-This specialization has facilitated enormous progress on both sides of the industry, which directly led to the advancements facilitating the current AI boom.
-Now, because of that same boom, similar economics are facilitating another decoupling and disruption further up the value chain.
+This specialization has facilitated enormous progress on both sides of the industry, which has directly led to the advancements which have facilitated the current AI boom.
+Now because of that same boom, similar economics are facilitating another decoupling and disruption further up the value chain.

 Understanding the Decoupling: Moore’s First and Second Laws